SourabhJaz/upskill-club-web/README.md

 # Upskill Club Web

-Welcome to the Upskill Club Web repository!
-This project serves as the front-end application that connects to the Upskill Courses [Django backend](https://github.com/SourabhJaz/upskill-club/).
+Welcome to The Upskill Club Web repository!
+This project serves as the front-end application that connects to the [Django backend](https://github.com/SourabhJaz/upskill-club/).
 It provides a user-friendly interface to explore courses in various categories.

 ## Table of Contents